 Expanding the Industrial area into the Deferred Urban Land and/or create an expanded industrial area.
 Consideration and improvement to the buffer zone and interface between neighbouring residential areas, with acknowledgement to interface issues in relation to oyster sheds and residents.

-4.3 RECREATION EXPERIENCE
+4.3 WATER BASED EXPERIENCE

-A recreation experience node with the Caravan Park and town centre with the inclusion of appropriate car parking.
+A water park or water based recreation experience integrated with the Caravan Park and town centre with the inclusion of appropriate car parking.